Tomatin

-Tomatin (Tom Aitinn) is a small village on the River Findhorn in Strathdearn in the Scottish Highlands, about 16 mi southeast of the city of Inverness.
+Tomatin (/tou'maetIn/; Tom Aitinn) is a small village on the River Findhorn in Strathdearn in the Scottish Highlands, about 16 mi southeast of the city of Inverness.
 The name derives from the Scottish Gaelic name Tom Aitinn (hill of juniper).
 The river Findhorn rises at Coignafearn, a large game estate near Tomatin, and then passes through Tomatin village itself.
 The village has a shop, school and village hall and is most known for its whisky distillery.

 At the 2001 census, Tomatin had a population of 183.
 Many of the inhabitants are employed by local farms and estates, while others commute to Inverness and surrounding towns.

 Tomatin has been bypassed by the A9 since 1976.

 The Tomatin Distillery

 Tomatin is perhaps best known for being the home of Tomatin whisky which, with its 23 stills, was the largest malt distillery in Scotland during the 1970s.
 Although it is thought that whisky has been distilled on the site since the 16th century, when cattle drovers would buy from a local still, the distillery was not established until 1897 under the name of Tomatin Spey Distillery Co Ltd. In 1986 it was taken over by Japanese conglomerate Takara Shuzo and was renamed The Tomatin Distillery Co Ltd. The number of stills has since been reduced to 12.
 The distillery was the first in Scotland to install a wood pellet boiler (2012).